eviestergio/ChartFact/README.md

 All pipeline-related source code lives in the root directory `ChartFact`:
 - `data_extraction/random_extraction.py`: Script for extracting a subset of data entries.
 - `data_preprocessing/file-data_standardisation.py`: Script for standardising the extracted data.
-- `data_translation/deplot.py`: Script for generating underlying tables using the DePlot model.
+- `data_translation/deplot.py`: Script for generating underlying tables and titles (if available) using the DePlot model.
-- `data_translation/deplot_CSV_format.py`: Script for formatting the translated data tables into CSV files.
+- `data_translation/deplot_CSV_format.py`: Script for formatting the translated data tables into CSV files and titles (if available) into TXT files.
 - `data_prompting/main.py`: Script for generating claims and explanations using OpenAI's GPT-3.5-turbo.
 - `final_dataset_creation/combine_datasets.py`: Script for combining all processed data into the final dataset.